1coderookie/Kobra2ProInsights/docs/hardware/other.md

 |:---------:|:--------:|:----------:|
 | ![Left side](../assets/images/enclosure_SainSmart_left-side_web.jpg) | ![Top side](../assets/images/enclosure_SainSmart_top-lid_web.jpg) | ![Right side](../assets/images/enclosure_SainSmart_right-side_web.jpg) |

-Due to the better quality, I personally use this tent for one of my Kobra Neos which only prints other types of filament than PLA.
+Due to the better quality, I personally used this tent for one of my Kobra Neos which only prints other types of filament than PLA in the first place.
+But because the quality is just so much better than the quality of the generic one mentioned above, I ended up getting more of these enclosure from SainSmart and only use these ones now.
+Compared to the generic one, it's really impressive how much quieter the printer is and how much better the fumes are being kept iniside.

 **Final thoughts on tent style enclosures**
 My bottom line here about these two types of tent style enclosures would be: if you plan to use the enclosure for *printing* more demanding types of filament like ABS for example and not just like using it as a better dust protection cover, then I highly recommend getting the one from SainSmart.
-The difference in quality compared to the "generic" one from Sunlu shown above is like day and night.
+The difference in quality compared to the "generic" one from Sunlu shown above is like day and night and it's really impressive how much quieter the printer is and how much better the fumes are being kept inside with the enclosure from SainSmart compared to the generic one.
 The enclosure from SainSmart usually is a bit more expensive that the cheapest generic ones you could get, but the much better quality is worth every buck.
 Sure, the generic one also works, and I used it for printing PETG as well (where using an enclosure isn't necessary, but it helps avoiding any cold airstream hitting the bed) as it was the first tent I got myself.
 When I then got the one from SainSmart and the difference in quality became obvious, I kind of did regret spending the money on the generic one though as it was only 20€ less than the one from SainSmart.
-Judging by the product images being available, I *assume* the quality of the enclosure from Creality is comparable to the one from SainSmart, but as mentioned before the slightly smaller size of it made me not buying it.

-However, due to the fact that the stock spool holder is mounted to the left side and the whole printer setup therefore gets wider, it might be the case that this setup won't fit in these tent style enclosures anymore without using a different solution for the spool holder (I didn't check that yet).
+However, due to the fact that the stock spool holder is mounted to the left side and the whole printer setup therefore gets wider, it most likely won't fit in these tent style enclosures anymore without using a different solution for the spool holder (I didn't check that yet as I'm not using the stock spool holder).
 It *might* be that the generic tents could be used when the lid on the left side is opened and the spool sticks out of the enclosure.
 As the one from SainSmart has the opening on the right side, this wouldn't be possible with that one then.
 Doing so might be counterproductive though, as the enclosure won't be closed anymore and a cold airstream might hit the bed.
 This wouldn't be a problem if you're only PLA anyway, but it would become a problem when printing more demanding types of filament which are sensitive to this.
 There are bigger tents available on the market es well, but of course that would come with the need of decent space to put them.
 So I personally would suggest to use a solution where the spool is held by a different type of spool holder, like using one of those abovementioned 4l cereal containers where you added a mechanism to feed the filament from.
 This also has the advantage that the humidity inside of the container can be held down (by adding a bag of silica gel) which serves those types of filament which tend to take up moisture faster than PLA (like PETG and TPU).